NatiSayada/ezmeral-vc/README.md

-# Depoly and configre HPE Ezmeral using Terraform and Ansible
+# POC - Depoly and configre HPE Ezmeral using Terraform and Ansible

 With this project you will be able to deploy and configure Ezmeral env using terraform.